eggmatters/locator-app/README.md

 then be written to the outbound queue for consumption by clients.

-The web-client may then establish a socket.io session with the requestor, maintaining real-time updates of locations.
+The web-client may then establish a socket.io session with the requestor, maintaining real-time updates of locations at some specified interval.
 Ideally a seamless re-rendering of the locations view layer will occur.

+# Future Enhancements

+* Middleware for server-side validation
+* Additional Service integrations (nearest Stop, Arrival times, etc)
+* Enhanced view features (icons for locations, etc.)
+* Port to react-native as an application experience.